March 2021 Update:

 The Digital Services team is working with OmniUpdate to create all the necessary templates and widgets in OU Campus.
 Once finished, we will work on perfecting the system by porting UMC-controlled sites first.
 This will also allow us to test and update documentation.

 We are now taking volunteers to switch over to the new system and will begin working with clients on a first-come, first-serve basis in January.
 We will port your content over to OU Campus and then provide training in the new system.
 The appearance and functionality of your website will not change—your web users will be oblivious.
-We anticipate transitioning all websites to the new CMS platform by June 1 and will cut off the old Percussion Rhythmyx system in July.
+We anticipate transitioning all websites to the new CMS platform by October 1 and will cut off the old Percussion Rhythmyx system soon thereafter.

 Time commitment needed from your staff will vary based on web skills and abilities.

-- We will provide an initial 90 minute group training session to those on your team charged with web updates.
+- We will provide an initial two hour group training session to those on your team charged with web updates.

-- We will provide a new CMS Guidebook with references to blog posts and tutorials.
+- We will provide a new CMS Workbook with references to blog posts and tutorials.

 - Follow-up questions can be answered over phone/email.